Yeshivat Beit Yisrael bombing: International

 The US State Department harshly condemned this "terrorist outrage".
 "Such murder of innocent citizens cannot be justified and can only harm the interests and aspirations of the Palestinian people in progress toward a better future ...
 We call upon Chairman Arafat and the Palestinian Authority to do everything possible to confront and stop the terrorists responsible for these criminal acts."

 Supranational

 United Nations High Commissioner for Human Rights Mary Robinson expressed her shock and horror and said, "Acts of suicide bombings in Israel harm the interests and aspirations of the Palestinian people because they undermine support for the cause of self-determination and the fight against occupation."

 Burials

 The Nehamad family were buried in Rishon Letzion.
 The Israeli Health Minister, Nissim Dahan, said of the dead: "They cut off the most beautiful flowers before their time was due."
 The eulogies expressed feelings of bitterness and anger.
 Sofia Ya'arit Eliyahu, 23, and her seven-month-old son, Avraham Eliyahu were buried at Moshav Noam.

+Media coverage controversy

+Prior to the attack, the broadcast channel Arutz 2 ("Channel 2") aired a soccer match between Maccabi Haifa and Maccabi Kiryat Gat.
+When the attack was reported to the media, the channel decided to broadcast reports from a suicide attack in Jerusalem side-by-side with the ongoing match, an act which was followed by harsh criticism both by journalists and by the general public.